BarveenB/AWS-LABS/Windows-EC2-Web-Server-with-IIS/README.md

 ### Step 6: Access the Website Publicly

 1. Copy the EC2 **Public IPv4 address**.
-2. Open a browser and visit: http://<EC2-Public-IPv4>
+2. Open a browser and visit

 3. Verify the website loads successfully.